 Théo de Luca

 He received a B.A. in History of Art and Archaeology with a minor in Aesthetics from the Université Paris I – Panthéon-Sorbonne, after completing his years of Lettres Supérieures and Première Supérieure at the Lycée Montaigne in Bordeaux.
 He also holds a Maîtrise in History of Art from the École des Hautes Études en Sciences Sociales (EHESS) in Paris, and an M.A. in History of Art with Distinction from University College London (UCL), where his research was supervised by Professor Briony Fer.
+At Yale, he is the current recipient of the Berthe Corr and James Corr Memorial Fellowship.

 Prior to his joining Yale’s doctoral program in History of Art, the Verlag der Buchhandlung Walther König in Cologne published in January 2020 Théo de Luca’s debut book on the seminal 1981 exhibition ‘A New Spirit in Painting,’ which he presented at London’s Royal Academy of Arts (RA).
 A New Spirit in Painting, 1981: On Being an Antimodern features an essay he authored, as well as interviews he conducted with Georg Baselitz, Rainer Fetting, Anthony d’Offay, Thaddaeus Ropac, Jean-Louis Froment, Tim Marlow, Sir Norman Rosenthal, and Sir Nicholas Serota.